lagua/rst/README.md

 rst
 ====

-RST: An XML/JSON CRUD normalizer written in xquery for Dojo-style REST functionality
+RST: CRUD mask for REST written in Xquery

 Test with eXist:
 --------